-When these crispy cookies are rolled or formed, they create a tender delivery system for fresh berries and a dollop of lightly whipped cream.
+When these crispy cookies from Julia Child are rolled or formed, they create a tender delivery system for fresh berries and a dollop of lightly whipped cream.
 Because they are fragile, they will soften quickly in damp weather, so either bake them shortly before serving, keep them warm in a 100-degree oven or freeze until ready to use.

 Servings: 12 - 16 cookies

 - 3/4 cup toasted, shelled and finely ground hazelnuts (about 3 ounces whole hazelnuts) or 3/4 cup hazelnut meal

 - 1/2 cup sugar

 - 4 tablespoons unsalted butter, at room temperature, plus extra for the baking sheets

 - 1 tablespoon dark rum